 The largest of the four main volcanic islands (Honshu, Hokkaido, Shikoku and Kyushu) is Honshu which is home to both Tokyo and Kyoto.
 If time is limited, these two cities are a ‘must’ to unravel the contrast between the high-tech captivating capital and the ancient traditions of Kyoto.

-Internal flights, boats, or connecting trains (with or without a degree of road trips) will take you to neighbouring islands were you can ski in Hokkaido, visit the art on Naoshima, go hiking in Shikoku or relax on the beaches of Okinawa.
+Internal flights, boats, or connecting trains (with or without a degree of road trips) will take you to neighbouring islands where you can ski in Hokkaido, visit the art on Naoshima, go hiking in Shikoku or relax on the beaches of Okinawa.

 Wix Squared has some exceptional guides to get you under the skin of the country including:

 - An expert in antique and contemporary ceramics

 - An architect living in Kyoto who also lectures at the local university

 - An ex-sumo wrestler, turned journalist with private access to the wrestling stables in Tokyo

 - A specialist in art and culture in Japan

 - A calligrapher to teach you to write kanji characters